csc-training/summerschool/application-design/docs/01_design_choices.md

 - **Questions**: your software project?

-# Cases PlasmaBox & GPAW
+# Cases Runko & GPAW

 <div class=column>

-PlasmaBox
+Runko

 - New code
 - +1yr of development
 - Allowed to start from scratch and use new technologies
 </div>

 <div class=column>

 GPAW

 - Existing code with basic features mostly working (95 %) in 2005